- z/OS file structures

 A suggestion is to define a dataclass for each common combination of dataset organisation and record format, and let your users specify record length and space.
-So the combinations you would specify are
+So the combinations you might specify are

 |DSORG / RECFM||FB||FBA||FBS||VB||VBS|

 Another use of the dataclass is to force a file to go multi-volume.
 When setting a dataclass up in ISMF, you can specify a number between 1 and 59 in the 'volume count' field.
-By default, a VSAM file will look for its primary allocation, when it extends to a new volume.
+When you allocate a dataset, you tell z/OS how much space you want for the initial allocation or primary, then when the primary space fills up, how big extra secondary chumks of space should be allocated.
+By default, a VSAM file will look for its primary allocation when it extends to a new volume.
 If you want it to use the secondary allocation, specify 'SECONDARY' in the 'Additional Volume Amount' Field.

-An alternative is to use Space Constraint Relief (SCR).
+An alternative to avoiding space abends at allocation time is to use Space Constraint Relief (SCR).
 You initiate this by setting SCR=YES, then updating the two parameter fields that govern how it works.

 Dataclasses can be assigned within your JCL using the DATACLAS= parameter on a DD statement like this

 //DDNAME DD DSN=dataset.name,DATACLAS=PSFB80

 They can also be assigned within IDCAMS ALLOCATE or DEFINE statements like this

 Finally, they can be allocated within the DATACLAS ACS routine like this